DeanAvram/WasteWise/README.md

 ### History

-Execute this command to find the history of the user's predictions
+Execute this command to find the history of the user's classifications

-Returns a list of predictions of a user in a specific period of time
+Returns a list of classifications of a user in a specific period of time

 The user's email is extracted from the query parameter